NY On Track to Protect Teens from Social Media Algorithms

-Unfortunately, researchers have found the algorithms on social media platforms like TikTok actually serve teens what some call a steady “diet of darkness” online.
+Researchers have found social media algorithms on platforms like TikTok actually serve teens what some call a steady “diet of darkness” online.

-As we have said before, there’s mounting evidence that — by design — social media algorithms like TikTok’s deliberately push objectionable content to kids and put users’ personal information at risk.
-With that in mind, it’s good to see policymakers taking action to rein in these tech giants.
+As we have said before, there’s mounting evidence that social media puts users’ personal information at risk is actually designed to push objectionable content to users.
+With that in mind, it’s good to see policymakers taking action to protect children online.

 Articles appearing on this website are written with the aid of Family Council’s researchers and writers.

-With an estimated one billion users worldwide and 135 million in the U.S., TikTok is considered by some to be the most popular social media platform in the world.
+With an estimated one billion users worldwide and some 135 million in the U.S., TikTok is among the most popular social media platforms on earth.
 However, last year Arkansas Attorney General Tim Griffin filed two lawsuits accusing TikTok of violating Arkansas’ Deceptive Trade Practices Act.

-Once on the TikTok app, the Arkansas Attorney General’s office writes that TikTok’s algorithm “force-feeds” many children a non-stop diet of objectionable content.
+TikTok markets its app as being appropriate for children, but once they are on the TikTok app, TikTok’s algorithm “force-feeds” many children a non-stop diet of objectionable content.

-Some of the objectionable content TikTok promotes to children includes:
+Some of the objectionable content that the A.G. says TikTok promotes to children includes:

 • Content depicting alcohol, tobacco, and drugs